la2050/archive/_projects/2015/trauma-informed-educational-reform-the-tier-project.md

   How will your proposal improve the following “Learn” metrics?
 Truancy rates in elementary and middle schools (Dream Metric): '1'
   How will your proposal improve the following “Learn” metrics?
 Students perceived sense of safety at and on the way to school (Dream Metric): '1'
   Describe in greater detail how you will make LA the best place to learn.: "Los Angeles, like other large metropolitan areas, has multiple challenges when it comes to educating all of our children and adolescents in the most equitable manner.
 There has been more and more research over the last 20 years that documents how children who have been exposed to trauma are at high risk for not achieving educational attainment.
 Providing these students with equal access to a quality education is the new educational reform imperative for the 21st Century.
 States, such as Connecticut, Washington, Wisconsin, Massachusetts, Pennsylvania, New York, to name a few, are addressing these educational challenges faced by traumatized students by having their public school systems become trauma informed.
 School districts in California are catching on as well.
 For example, Richmond, Santa Cruz, Humboldt, San Francisco, and San Diego are training their public school teachers about trauma and its impact on learning.
 There needs to be a system-wide movement in Los Angeles as well.\r\nThe Trauma Informed Educational Reform (TIER) Project will bring together school districts in Los Angeles County to start the process of becoming trauma informed.
 This process will start with an in-depth training by school district teams on trauma and trauma informed educational practices.
 These teams will develop action plans on how to implement trauma informed practices and policies across the district.
 The TIER Project will provide technical assistance to districts as they become trauma informed.
 By having Los Angeles schools become trauma informed, the goal of high educational attainment will be accessible for all students; thereby making Los Angeles the “best place to learn.”\r\n"
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Publicity/awareness (social capital)
+    - Community outreach
+    - Network/relationship support
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+  Where will you be working?:
+    - County of Los Angeles
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Specifics: '' How can the LA2050 community and other stakeholders help your proposal succeed?
+Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Quality improvement research: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Volunteers/staff (human capital): '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Infrastructure (building/space/vehicles, etc.)': '0'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Technical infrastructure (computers, etc.)': '0'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Network/relationship support: '1' How will your proposal improve the following “Learn” metrics?:
+    - District-wide graduation rates
+    - Suspension and expulsion rates (Dream Metric)
+    - Truancy rates in elementary and middle schools (Dream Metric)
+    - >-
+      Students perceived sense of safety at and on the way to school (Dream Metric)
   Please list at least one major barrier/challenge you anticipate.
 What is your strategy for overcoming these obstacles?: >-
     One of the challenges of the TIER Project is having full representation from all school districts.
 This challenge will be addressed by extensive outreach